Creating Consent Culture

 Consent Culture Intro

 A two hour experiential workshop that improves relational intelligence, and teaches ways to create consent culture.
-This workshop is appropriate for all genders and all ages above the age of 10.
+This workshop is appropriate for all genders and all ages 10 and up.
 Participants are led through a series of partnered and group exercises that help them to practice healthy boundaries and clear communication.
 These workshops are fun and full of laughter as well as an invitation to personal growth.
 Join us in creating a world where consent is the norm.
 Learn more about the benefits of attending this workshop just below.

 Train the Trainer Workshop